Home About Us FAQs Contact Us

 Metal heads

-Metal heads have been used to articulate with metal polished cups with very good wear rates.
+Metal heads have been used to articulate with special plastic with metal polished cups with very good wear rates.

 Oxynium heads